ejakubowski/remote-mapper/README.md

 # Troubleshooting
 This application is pretty new so let me know if you are having issues and I will try to help and post things here.

+# Building
+Developed using C++ with Qt5.5 mingw for windows.
+To rebuild simply install Qt5.5 and open the remote_mapper.pro project and build it.
+Deploying the exe only requires you package or include all standard Qt5.5 dependency dll's.